michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 .. image:: images/spyder-open.jpg

-The first window pane is the Editor where you will type code that can be saved and used later.
+The first window pane is the Editor where you will write code that can be saved and used later.
-The second window pane is the Console where you can also type code, but it is not saved.
+The second window pane is the Console where you can also write code, but it is not saved.
 Code written in the Editor and code \
 written in the Console is output to the Console.
 The Console is also called the Interpreter.
-The third window pane is a good place to read help files or to explore data that has been read into the system.
-This is window \
+The third window pane is where you can read help files and explore the data that you are using.
-might not be useful so could be closed.

 I recommend that today and throughout your learning that you explore the Spyder GUI (graphical user interface), \
 i.e. close and move windows, push different buttons and menus, etc. Don't worry, you won't break it.
 And you can always \